 - Improve your dog’s skin and coat

 One noticeable benefit of feeding your dog a food topper with lots of omega fatty acids is that you may notice an improvement in the health of their skin and the quality of their coat.
 This can be particularly beneficial for pups with dry or flaky skin, or a dull coat.
 However, if you suspect your dog has a skin condition or health problem, always take them to a veterinarian first for diagnosis and treatment.

-There are numerous other potential health benefits that your dog may experience from using food toppers, if they weren’t getting enough nutrients in their diet previously.
-This can include improvements to their digestive system, joint health and energy levels.
+There are numerous other health benefits that your dog may experience from using food toppers if they aren't getting enough nutrients in their normal diet.
+This can include improvements to their digestive system, joint health, and energy levels.
 The benefits of calcium and omega fatty acids to joints can be particularly helpful for warding off hip conditions and arthritis in senior dogs.

 - Fewer visits to the vet

-Whilst dog food toppers are not medicinal and will not treat existing conditions, the additional nutrients and improvements in your pup’s health can help to prevent illnesses and disease developing – just as in humans.
-A healthier dog means you might just need to make fewer trips to the vet, saving your pup a ton of stress, and you a hefty bill.
+Whilst dog food toppers are not medicinal and will not treat existing conditions, the additional nutrients and improvements in your pup’s health can help to prevent illnesses from developing – just as in humans.
+A healthier dog means you might just need to make fewer trips to the vet, saving your pup a ton of stress.

 - A healthy alternative to treats

 Another benefit, particularly of kibble-style dog food toppers, is that they can be used as a healthy alternative to treats.
 This can be particularly good if you’ve got a puppy or a dog that’s going through training, and you’re using treats a lot for motivation and rewards.

 Hear us out on this one; yes, good dog food toppers might not be the cheapest treats on the market due to their top-quality ingredients, BUT they can be a much more affordable way of upping your pup’s nutrition than replacing all his food with a high-quality brand, such as Blue Buffalo or Taste of the Wild.